-- 10. A handgun in its ready condition (see Section 8.1), but unloaded and with an empty magazine inserted or empty cylinder closed, must fit within the confines of a box which has internal dimensions of 225 mm x 150 mm x 45 mm (tolerance of +1 mm, -0 mm).
-Note that all magazines must comply.
-The box must have a cut out in one side to cater for an optical/electronic sight. - 11.
-The handgun is placed inside the box (and ultimately removed) by the competitor with the slide parallel to the longest side of the box.
-Rear adjustable sights may be slightly depressed but the slide must be fully forward, and all other features of the handgun, (e.g. collapsible and/or folding sights, slide rackers, thumb rests, grips etc.), must be fully extended or deployed when the gun is seated inside the box.
-Additionally, telescoping magazines and/or magazines with compressible base pads are expressly prohibited. - 12.
-Only porting of barrels is prohibited.
-Slides may be ported. - 13.
-Magazines accessible to a competitor during a COF must not contain more than 10 rounds at the Start Signal. - 14.
-Only handguns fitted with an one optical/electronic sight may be used in Standard Optics Division. - 15.
-Optical/electronic sights must be mounted on the upper rear of the slide either in addition to, or replacement of, the rear open sight.
-Racking or cocking handles or other similar protuberances cannot form part of the sight or its mounting.
+- 10. The handgun is placed inside the box (and ultimately removed) by the competitor with the slide parallel to the longest side of the box.
+Rear adjustable sights may be slightly depressed, but the slide must be fully forward, and all other features of the handgun, (e.g. collapsible and/or folding sights, slide rackers, thumb rests, grips etc.), must be fully extended or deployed when the gun is seated inside the box.
+Additionally, telescoping magazines and/or magazines with compressible base pads are expressly prohibited. - 11.
+Magazines accessible to a competitor during a COF must not contain more than 18 projectiles at the Start Signal.
+Additionally, magazines must not extend more than 20 mm below the lowest point of the magazine well when inserted.
+Violations will result in the competitor being relegated to Open Division. - 12.
+Only porting of inner barrels is prohibited.
+Slides and outer barrels may be ported.

-APPENDIX D4: Classic Division
+Classic Division